- Billiken Bridge to Success (BBS)

 - Small group and one-on-one meetings

 Small group and one-on-one meetings take place on or near campus in an environment that is agreeable to both the mentor and the mentee(s).
 These meetings provide an opportunity for them to bond and discuss concerns that are specific to the student or a group of students.

 Throughout the school year, peer mentors host a number of on- and off-campus activities.
-These include social outings, such as trips to an indoor trampoline park and an ice skating rink, along with study sessions, such as the mid-term cram jam and Finals and Franks.
-There are even YouTube brown bags where mentors use comical YouTube videos to address common freshman concerns.
+Past activities have included outings, such as trips to an indoor trampoline park and ice skating.
+Other activities include study sessions, and the annual Finals and Franks May event.